ivanpierre/lambda-ws-c/README.md

 		(bind x (lit 21))
 		(add x (lit 21)))

+Well, as reader should recognize numbers, there's no need of (lit INTEGER) AST will be created accordingly.
+And binding could be created as an associative map giving first argument of let the binding that will be added to local environment.

-so giving in language :
+So giving in language :

 	(add 21 21)